-Article 19.
+Article 20.
 Computer Loan Program

-Eligible Employees: Regular part-time employees that have completed their initial one year probationary period with the City.
-Employee must maintain a balance of up to 40 hours of vacation until the loan is paid in full.
+Eligible Employees: Regular full time employees that have completed their initial one year probation period with the City.
+Employee must maintain a balance of up to 40 hours of vacation and/or compensatory time until the loan is paid in full.
 The hours employee must maintain will vary depending on the amount borrowed.

-Maximum Loan Amount: The City will loan employees a maximum of \$400.00 for the purchase of computer hardware and software.
+Maximum Loan Amount: The City will loan employees a maximum of \$2,500 for the purchase of computer hardware and software.
 Employees may not have more than one loan outstanding at any time.
-If the purchase exceeds, \$400.00 the remainder of the purchase is the responsibility of the employee.
-All loans are to be paid within a two year period.
+If the purchase exceeds \$2,500, the remainder of the purchase is the responsibility of the employee.